-Name or company name of director Post in the organisation chart of the company Mr. Gabriel Juan Escarrer Jaume Executive Vice Chairman and Chief Executive Officer Profile
+Name or company name of director Post in the organisation chart of the company Mr. Gabriel Escarrer Jaume Chairman and Chief Executive Officer Profile Profil

-Gabriel Escarrer Jaume represents the second generation of the founding family of what is today Meliá Hotels International, a multinational company with presence in more than 40 countries and part of Ibex 35 index, with more than 390 hotels in 4 continents.
+Gabriel Escarrer Jaume represents the second generation of the founding family of what is today Meliá Hotels International, a multinational company with presence in more than 40 countries and part of Ibex 35 index, with more than 400 hotels open or in the process of opening in 4 continents.